- The latest PVC report (2017) can be found here.

-- The response of the ILLC director will be available shortly.
+- The response of the ILLC director can be found here.

-- For the PVC Questionnaire 2017, click here
+- For the current PVC Questionnaire, click here.

 The members of ILLC's PhD Programme eValuation Committee (PVC) have two primary responsibilities: